-This Country Development Cooperation Strategy (CDCS) lays out USAID’s vision for a new partnership with the Government of Moldova (GOM) and its people in moving Moldova along its journey to self-reliance (J2SR).
-USAID’s goal in Moldova for the strategy period 2020 – 2025 is that Moldova will be a competitive and democratic European country that resists malign influences while being powered by an aspiring citizenry and robust private sector partnerships.
+This Country Development Cooperation Strategy (CDCS) lays out USAID’s vision for a partnership with the Government of Moldova (GOM) and its people in moving Moldova along its journey to becoming an EU member state.
+USAID’s goal in Moldova for the strategy period 2020 – 2027 is that Moldova will be a competitive and democratic European country that resists malign influences while being powered by an aspiring citizenry and robust private sector partnerships.

-All these factors complicate Moldova’s progress towards self-reliance and strategic transition.
-Based on these challenges and upon lessons learned in the previous CDCS, USAID’s approach to strategic transition will be iterative.
-USAID will gradually shift its relationship with the GOM from a traditional donor-recipient development model to a partner-partner model.
-We will redefine our relationship by bringing in other partners to drive change in order to make Moldova a competitive and democratic European country where Moldovans wish to stay and participate politically and economically.
-USAID will strengthen collaborations between the government and private sector as well as between civil society and the people of Moldova, all in support of a mutually embraced development agenda.
+USAID will continue to shift its relationship with the GOM from a traditional donor-recipient development model to a partner-partner model.
+We will use our convening power by bringing in more partners to drive change in order to make Moldova a competitive and democratic European country where Moldovans wish to stay and participate politically and economically.
+USAID will continue to strengthen collaborations between the government and private sector as well as between civil society and the people of Moldova, all in support of a mutually embraced development agenda.

 Tags